frequency-chain/docs/pages/Basics/AccountsOverview.md

 * MSA Required: YES
 * Token Account Required: YES

-### Token Trader
+### Token Users
 While not a primary use case, it is possible for users to engage exclusively with a Token Account.
-In this case, the user may speculate and trade FRQCY tokens according to the public price.
+In this case, the user may hold and use Frequency but will not be required to have or use an MSA.
-These users would not require an MSA account to trade.

 * MSA Required: no
 * Token Account Required: YES